verida/VIPs/VIPs/vip-10.md

 Complete the de-registering of a storage node.

 1. `didAddress`: The DID that is to be removed from the network
+2. `fallbackMigrationProof`: A message signed by the `fallbackNode` specified in the original `removeNodeStart()` request confirming the migration of any remaining data has been completed.
+The message format is `${didAddress}/${$fallbackNodeId}-migrated`.
-2. `requestSignature`: The request parameters signed by the `didAddress` private key.
+3. `requestSignature`: The request parameters signed by the `didAddress` private key.
 Will be verified by `VDA-Verification-Base` library.
-3. `requestProof` : Used to verify request.
+4. `requestProof` : Used to verify request.
 Signed by private key of `nodeInfo.didAddress`

 Note: Before this function is called, connected `dataCenter` can't be removed.